dariomtz/the-roadmap/docs/overview/get_started.md

 are my recommendation on how to begin your learning journey.

 * Choose ONE programming language: Any programming language is fine, as long as you stick to it.
-My recomendations are:
+My recommendations are:
     * Python
     * Go
     * Java